-All successful people have mastered the art of being able to increase mental focus on their most important activities, despite the many opportunities and distractions vying for their attention.
+All successful people have mastered the art of being able to focus on their most important activities, despite the many opportunities and distractions vying for their attention.

-If you want to start improving your mental focus and concentration, it’s essential to clarify what is most important and then simplify your time, energy and focus to only work on those activities.
+If you want to start improving your focus and concentration at work, it’s essential to clarify what is most important and then simplify your time, energy and focus to only work on those activities.

-Increasing your mental focus will help rid your mind of shiny objects and creates better boundaries around your time.
+Increasing your focus at work will help rid your mind of shiny objects and creates better boundaries around your time.
 When you can focus better, you’ll be able to develop laser like mental focus and concentration on a small number of your most important activities.

 What is mental focus?